Home » Blog » 12-Month Healthcare Programs

 Your program will likely help you prepare for the exam.
 Certification is not required, but many employers look for it when hiring, and earning it is a great way to show that you’ve mastered the material.

-Medical billing and coding specialists are classified as “medical records specialists” by the BLS.
+Medical billing and coding specialist salary figure falls under the “medical records specialists” classification by the BLS.

 Medical Records Specialists